-There was however a lot of lizards around dusk, big and small.
+There were however a lot of lizards around dusk, big and small.
 On the first night we had a huge one on the table next to our food, he was harmless and ran away.

 Also, no monkeys other than at the monkey forest in Ubud.
 They’re shifty little MOFO’s and jump on you trying to get into your bag, watch the little fellas!
 One came up to Annabelle and started tugging her dress as it was shiny.
 Another jumped on me and tried to get into my camera bag, while I was holding Teddy (only a tad traumatised haha).

 Lots of stray dogs around as well.
 I’d avoid as you don’t want to get rabies, it’s a thing in Bali.

 One thing that’s a given, is that it takes ages to get anywhere.
 You will likely never clock over 40km per hour when driving around and there are no straight roads anywhere.

 Their roads are also busy and often fit not even one car, let alone two ways.
 It’s easy to get stuck behind slow cars and often there’s a lot of confusion as to who has right of way (they just make it up).

 I wouldn’t suggest hiring a scooter as a family.
 Here in Aus you need a motorcycle license to ride one, and cannot take children, so why do it in Bali?

 As I mentioned, the villa came with a driver, and this was great to get around for us – air-conditioned and with a person who knows the roads.